Harry-Du1/Reinforcement-Learning-tool-for-RNA-folding/README.md

 - Policy Improvement:
   - Traditional: choose $a = \\arg\\max_a Q(s,a)$
   - Here: use **MCTS + neural priors** to refine the policy at each state.

----

-👉 With these building blocks, RNA folding becomes an **RL game**: sequentially construct base pairs to minimize free energy, guided by rewards and value predictions.